Strongly Regular Graphs with Generalized Denniston and Dual Generalized Denniston Parameters: Introduction

 The rest of the paper is organized as follows.
 Section~\ref{sec-prelim} provides necessary background, including cyclotomic classes, additive and multiplicative characters over finite fields, Gauss sums, and dual PDSs.
-Section~\ref{sec-proof} presents explicit constructions of SRGs and PDSs with generalized Denniston and dual generalized Denniston parameters.
-Subsequently, a careful character-theoretic analysis, which is deeply inspired by the enlightening work of Momihara and Xiang \cite{MX}, establishes Theorem~\ref{thm-main} and Theorem~\ref{thm-dualmain}.
+Section~\ref{sec-statement} presents explicit constructions of SRGs and PDSs with generalized Denniston and dual generalized Denniston parameters.
 The explicit expressions for the generalized Denniston and the dual generalized Denniston families help in articulating the connection between these two new families and the existing constructions, resulting in an affirmative answer to an open problem proposed by De Winter \cite{DeWinter}.
+Section~\ref{sec-proof} contains the proof of our main result, establishing Theorems~\ref{theorem-main} and \ref{theorem-dualmain}.
+The proof relies on a careful character-theoretic analysis, inspired by the enlightening work of Momihara and Xiang \cite{MX}.
 Section~\ref{sec-conclusion} contains some concluding remarks and several open problems.